 UCASS students enroll in a 36-hour curriculum, which includes 18 credit hours of foundation courses taught by UCASS faculty and 18 credit hours of course work delivered by Tulane faculty in Beijing, Shanghai and Shenzhen, China.

 Both UFM and UCASS students participate in an on-campus business module in New Orleans as part of their program curriculum.

-Students in the International MFIN program must complete the 34 or 36-credit hour curriculum with a minimum of a 3.0 overall GPA.
-Students take 16-18 credit hours at the partner institution and 18 credit hours from among the following Tulane courses as part of the double degree curriculum.
+Students in the International MFIN program at UFM must complete a minimum of 34 credit hours with 16 credit hours at UFM and 18 credit hours from among the following Tulane courses as part of the double degree curriculum.
+Students at UCASS must complete 18 credit hours of foundation courses taught by UCASS faculty and 18 credit hours from among the following Tulane courses as part of the double degree curriculum.

 |GMBA 7430||Entrepreneurial Finance||3|

 |MGMT 7320||Executive Leadership||3|